Artem589/rsschool-cv/cv.md

 Now I'm moving on to learning React.
 + **My strengths:**
     - Analytical skills
-    - disciplined
+    - Disciplined
-    - result oriented.
+    - Result oriented.
-    - desire learn new technologies and tools.
+    - Desire learn new technologies and tools.